Taking Care of Your Veteran and Yourself

 Treatment for PTSD, alcohol abuse, or addiction to other substances may not always be readily accessible at a nearby VA.
 If a veteran meets specific eligibility requirements, they may be able to utilize a program known as community care.12 This means that a veteran can access treatment services from a local provider within the community, and it is paid for by the VA.12

-American Addiction Centers (AAC) is an approved community care provider.13 AAC has several facilities that offer a Salute to Recovery program, which is tailored to meet the needs of veterans and addresses addiction and PTSD, as well as other mental health disorders.14 Several staff members are veterans themselves.
+Oxford Treatment Center is in the VA’s network of approved community care providers.
+American Addiction Centers (AAC), parent company of Oxford Treatment Center, has several other facilities that veterans programming are also in the community care network.
+Veterans programs with AAC are tailored to meet the needs of veterans and addresses addiction and PTSD, as well as other mental health disorders.13,14 Several staff members are veterans themselves.
 14

 Self-Care for Family Members